erikdubois/AntergosI3/README.md

 The file **/etc/pamac.conf** can be changed to your own liking.
 I am going for the following changes on my experimental pc.

+    sudo subl3 /etc/pamac.conf

+Command to open the file.

     ### Pamac configuration file

     ## When removing a package, also remove those dependencies